Noel Loban

-Noel O Loban (born 29 April 1957) is a former British freestyle wrestler.
+Noel Loban (born 29 April 1957) is a former British freestyle wrestler who won a bronze medal at the 1984 Olympics.
+He was also an NCAA wrestling champion at Clemson University in 1980.

 Wrestling career

-Noel won the 1980 NCAA National Championship in the 190lb weight division for Clemson University, beating Dan Severn of Arizona State.
+Noel won the 1980 NCAA National Championship in the 190 lb weight division for Clemson University, beating Dan Severn of Arizona State.
 It was the first sports national championship in Clemson school history.